-The weighted average grant-date fair value of stock options granted during the years ended December 31, 2015 and 2016 and the three months ended March 31, 2017 (unaudited) was \$0.37, \$0.33 and \$0.45 per share, respectively.
+The weighted average grant-date fair value of stock options granted during the years ended December 31, 2015 and 2016 was \$0.37 and \$0.33 per share, respectively.

-The aggregate fair value of stock options that vested during the years ended December 31, 2015 and 2016 was \$442 and \$784, respectively, and during the three months ended March 31, 2016 and 2017 (unaudited) was \$308 and \$158, respectively.
+The aggregate fair value of stock options that vested during the years ended December 31, 2015 and 2016 was \$442 and \$784, respectively.

 The aggregate intrinsic value of stock options is calculated as the difference between the exercise price of the stock options and the fair value of the Company's common stock for those stock options that had exercise prices lower than the fair value of the Company's common stock.
-The aggregate intrinsic value of stock options exercised during the years ended December 31, 2015 and 2016 was \$300 and \$12, respectively, and during the three months ended March 31, 2016 and 2017 (unaudited) was \$0 and \$22, respectively.
+The aggregate intrinsic value of stock options exercised during the years ended December 31, 2015 and 2016 was \$300 and \$12, respectively.

-During the years ended December 31, 2015 and 2016 and the three months ended March 31, 2016 and 2017 (unaudited), the Company did not grant any stock options with performance-based vesting conditions.
+During the years ended December 31, 2015 and 2016, the Company did not grant any stock options with performance-based vesting conditions.

-During the years ended December 31, 2015 and 2016 and the three months ended March 31, 2016 (unaudited), the Company did not grant any stock options to non-employees in exchange for consulting services.
+During the years ended December 31, 2015 and 2016, the Company did not grant any stock options to non-employees in exchange for consulting services.
+As of December 31, 2015 and 2016, there were no outstanding unvested service-based stock options held by non-employees.